varvar/nlp/README.md

 #### Perform tokenization process ####

   Run tokenizer process for provided .txt file.
-Average processing time for 5MB file is about 10 sec and depends on download speed.
+Average processing time for 5 MB file is about 10 sec and depends on download speed.

 * #### URL ####